 - What went right (so we can do it again)

 - How the printer performed

 - Any surprises

 - How we can formalise the learning so it’s part of the process for the next job

 All this learning will be documented and added to the pre-production bible for next time.
-That way we learn from any mistakes and it becomes process-mapped to create a virtuous cycle each time the project is printed.
+That way we learn from any mistakes and it becomes process-mapped to create a virtuous cycle each time this or a similar project is printed.

 It’s all pretty obvious stuff, but we find that formalising the process in this way really drives the improvement cycle into the business and means we’re continually driving improvements, making all our lives that much easier and, ultimately, making all our catalogues work better for our customers.
 Which has got to be a very good thing.

-You can do this sort of thing yourselves, but our clients find it invaluable to have an experienced, independent 3rd party Print Consultant bring their expertise to bear on the proceedings as they usually identify improvements that you’re too close to see.
-They also see and manage lots of other catalogue printing projects so are very useful in making suggestions that probably wouldn’t otherwise come to mind.
+You can do this sort of thing yourselves, but our clients find it invaluable to have an experienced, independent 3rd party print consultant bring their expertise to bear on the proceedings as they usually identify improvements that you’re too close to see.
+They also see and manage lots of other catalogue printing projects as well has deliver insight and links from a diverse and extended print supply chain into your business, so are very useful in making suggestions that probably wouldn’t otherwise come to mind.

 If you regularly print catalogues and are finding the process difficult to manage, then Webmart’s print consultants are here to help.
 Contact us here and we’ll have your catalogue production running like clockwork in next to no time.